The experts in our apollo@home virtual clinic can help you manage various symptoms and conditions

-Cannabis in Prince George
+Medical Cannabis in Edmonton

 Apollo’s consultations are free of charge and accessible to all residents across the province, providing convenience and accessibility to remote areas.
 All appointments are conducted over a secure video conferencing network from the comfort of home.

 There is no referral required for patients who are seeking a medical cannabis recommendation in Edmonton.
 In order to begin the process visit Apollo Cannabis Clinic at apollocannabis.ca and fill out the contact form.
 Once completed an Apollo Cannabis Clinic representative will be in contact to schedule an initial appointment.